tedkatapetrov1/To-Do-List/Readme.md

 - Add new shopping items
 - Mark items as "bought" with a checkbox
-- Remove items from the list
+- Categorize items (e.g., fruits, drinks, cleaning)
 - Minimal and clean user interface
 - Fully client-side and easy to integrate